The tiny table. 14th February 2022.

 He tells me that he is 'a therapist' so he wouldn't do anything unethical.

 This experience has taught me that it is unethical for a therapist to be avoidant and defensive.
-Whatever his actual feelings were or are, about me are - they will not be made clear, and so they can not be faced.
+Whatever his actual feelings were or are, about me - they will not be made clear, and so they can not be faced.

-So what would have happened if I hadn't stepped back, and if I had said ' I need to know how you actually feel about me' ?.
+So what would have happened if I hadn't stepped back, and if I had said ' I need to know how you actually feel about me' ?
 There were so many things I couldn't say to him.
 I simply didn't feel strong enough to cope with another 'this isn't working for you and it certainly isn't working for me...' and being told to go and never come back.

-But there were things he said when we first began to talk that caused me to wonder if he was attracted to me, and I had felt that he was crossing 'a line'!
+But he is right, my feelings didn't just happen.
+I don't just fall in love with people!
+My feelings happened because of 'who he is', and I could leave it at that.
+But there were things he said when we first began to talk that caused me to wonder if he was attracted to me, and truly I had felt that he was crossing 'a line'!
 I certainly didn't feel attracted to him at the start, but after those interactions I looked again, with 'the safety off' and I started to see him and then slowly I began to melt, and then to burn.
 I had honestly thought that he liked me, and liked me an awful lot to dare to 'cross the line.'

 Nothing could enable me to say anything about this to him right now!